lbryio/docker-lbrynet/README.md

 ## Updating, building and publishing

-You need to have docker toolset installed on your system, as well as the ability to execute Makefiles and bash scripts.
+You need to have the docker toolset installed on your system, as well as the ability to execute Makefiles and bash scripts.

 #### Using the provided Makefile